Dafti/pyrefs/README.md

 website and his ReFS articles; and all the other authors providing information on the ReFS filesystem.

-We would like to also thank Juan Romero, Olivier Gilles, Isabelle and Claudia Duho, who performed a similar work than ours.
+We would like to also thank Juan Romero, Olivier Gilles, Isabelle Isabelle Moukala-Mouberi and Claudia Duhoo, who performed a similar work than ours.
 Your feedback was unvaluable.

 # Dependencies